-Chances are a great deal of your marketing strategy and, ultimately, your company’s success hinges on driving traffic to your website.
+Chances are a great deal of your marketing strategy and, ultimately, your company’s success hinges on driving relevant traffic to your website.
 Just how you grow that traffic and convert visitors to leads is probably a point of constant focus for you and your marketing team . . . and a little heartburn.

-Don’t let stress of generating leads put a damper on your content marketing engine.
+Don’t let the stress of generating leads put a damper on your content marketing engine.
 There is a proven process to fill your leads pipeline and keep it filled, and it’s amazingly simple.

 If it’s so simple, you might be wondering, why doesn’t everyone do it?
 The process may be simple, but achieving success with it takes commitment, and not everyone has the resolve necessary to make it work.
-Here are several examples of businesses who committed to inbound marketing process and gained traction within their pipeline.
+Here are several examples of businesses that committed to the inbound marketing process and gained traction within their pipeline.

 If you want to turn your website into a lead generation machine, you first have to drive traffic there . . . and lots of it.
 Website traffic, unlike freeway congestion, is good traffic, the kind of traffic you want—as long as the right audience is stopping by for a visit, of course.

 One way to attract this audience is to provide visitors with information that’s educational, informative, and that they can’t get elsewhere.

 If you don’t have a blog, start one.
 If you do have a blog, but it’s filled with thinly-veiled promotional announcements and company news, start writing about what your customers really want to know.
 Strive to be the helpful resource in your industry.

 Add Value Through Education